 If you’re looking for inspiration, try one of the ideas below.

-1. DIY holiday cards
+1. Make DIY holiday cards

 Dig out all the markers, crayons, and stickers you can find and put those art supplies to work!
 Set up a holiday card-making station at the kitchen table and let the creative juices flow.
 Not only will your kids enjoy making cards, but the recipients will also enjoy getting a handmade piece of mail.
 Consider making cards for a local children’s hospital or senior home as well.
+Spreading some special cheer is truly a gift this year.

-2. Host a white elephant exchange
+2. Host a virtual white elephant exchange

 4. Bake or decorate cookies

 In my experience, people tend to fall into two categories when it comes to baking: love it or hate it.
 And either one is perfectly OK.
 If you love to bake, have at it.
 Make as many types of cookies, bars, etc. as you want.
 If you’d rather spend your time elsewhere, there’s no shame in grabbing store made cookies or refrigerated cookie dough and just doing the decorating.
+The most important part is the cookie eating—something we can all get on board with!

-5. Hot chocolate bar
+5. Create a hot chocolate bar

 Kids love to choose and share their opinions, so a make-your-own hot chocolate bar is right up their alley.
 Set out mugs and hot chocolate and let everyone customize their drink with marshmallows, whipped cream, or candy canes of their choice.
 Pair with another activity or add an adult spin by offering Bailey’s as a mix-in.

-6. Celebrate in your community
+6. Celebrate virtually in your community

-7. Pajama movie night
+7. Have a pajama movie night

 Have everyone climb into their PJs early (or have a lazy day and never change out of them) and queue up Netflix with your favorite holiday movies.
 Share classics from your childhood and let your kids pick a few of their own.
 Snack on holiday treats, popcorn, and sip hot cocoa.